The SR Heritage Train

 An SRT Member has kindly donated three more Royal Naval Armament Department underframes – so the Heritage Train can grow!

-The rolling stock (two wagons and the coach) is likely to cost between £150,000 and £200,000 to complete, with volunteers doing as much of the work as possible.
-As we have already raised around some of the total, that puts the cost of the entire working heritage train – excluding the locomotive – at not much more than £10 (five years) per month over the build period from about 400 people – which is certainly eminently possible.
+The coach is likely to cost between £150,000 and £200,000 to complete, with volunteers doing as much of the work as possible.
+As we have already raised around some of the total, that puts the cost of the coach at not much more than £5 per month over the build period (five years) from about 400 people – which is certainly eminently possible.
 The reward will be something never before seen, on this or any other gauge!
+All donors will become part of the Heritage Train Project, with the satisfaction of belonging to a pioneering group.

 We understand that we are asking potential sponsors and donors to take a leap of faith.
 Never before has such an ambitious Project been contemplated by a small Trust – who do not, as yet, even have a railway on which to run it!
 We can’t offer you rides yet – but rest assured that that will happen in the future.
 The Southwold Railway – a unique and classic part of England’s railway history – will be rebuilt, and the SR without its classic rolling stock is literally a non-starter!